software-engr-full-stack/kubernetes-the-hard-way-aws/README.md

+# Requirements (TODO)
+  cfssl: follow instructions on how to install or `go get github.com/cloudflare/cfssl/cmd/...` (must be inside a module (have go.mod in directory you're executing the `go get` command))

+  pip install pyyaml cryptography ansible

+  kubectl: follow instructions, use native package management

 # Kubernetes The Hard Way - AWS - Terraform, Ansible

 This project is based on [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) and [Kubernetes The Hard Way - AWS](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws).
 It takes [Kubernetes The Hard Way - AWS](https://github.com/slawekzachcial/kubernetes-the-hard-way-aws) a step further by using Terraform to provision AWS resources, Ansible for configuration management, and Python and shell scripts for various glue code.
 It automates the whole process of bringing up a Kubernetes cluster while maintaining a lab-style flow and file structure similar to [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 It was created for the purpose of learning Kubernetes.